A Short Cautionary Tale About Fascism – Told Via Clowns!

 “Unplugged” – Microfiction About Phone Addiction

-“Unplugged” by Jessica Brook Martinez
+“Unplugged” by Jessica Brook

 I am going camping so I can get—hold on, I just got a text.
 Okay.
 It wasn’t important.
 What was I saying?